hudson155/kairo/kairo-protected-string/README.md

   Pass protected strings around normally;
   only creation and access require opting in.

-Kairo's protected strings strike a balance between **developer ergonomics** and **operational safety**.

-_Note that this is not cryptographic memory protection.
-Protected strings **do not clean up memory after themselves**.
-Use them to prevent accidental leaks, not to secure against memory inspection._

-### Example

 ```kotlin
 val apiKey = ProtectedString("your_api_key")

 println(apiKey)
 // => ProtectedString(value='REDACTED')
 ```

+_Note that this is not cryptographic memory protection.
+Protected strings **do not clean up memory after themselves**.
+Use them to prevent accidental leaks, not to secure against memory inspection._

 ## Installation